 Following the preconditioning period, drain the fuel tank and refill to 50 percent of its nominal capacity with test fuel.
 For evaporative emission control systems that use a carbon canister, the canister must be purged following the preconditioning period but prior to initiating the hot soak test.
-Operate the engine at its rated speed for fifteen minutes.
+Purging consists of drawing 400 bed volumes of nitrogen or dry air through the canister at the canister manufacturer's recommended purge rate.
+Operate the engine at its maximum governed speed for fifteen minutes.
 Immediately place the engine in the SHED enclosure preheated to 95°F. Perform a one-hour hot soak test at a constant 95°F.